 Shellfish Allergy: Symptoms, Causes and Treatment

-• Shellfish allergies are immune reactions to proteins in shellfish, causing symptoms from mild itching to severe anaphylaxis.
+• Shellfish allergies are adverse immune reactions to proteins found in shellfish, including crustaceans and mollusks.

 • Individuals with shellfish allergies should work with healthcare professionals to manage their allergy and should seek immediate medical attention if they suspect a reaction.